What in the world happened to me? Wellll. On Tuesday July 28, 2020 Windy, Cali, and I went out for ‘a three hour tour’. But no!

 Our destination was a challenging hike to Sandstone Peak in the Santa Monica mountains above Malibu.
 It was obvious within the first 15 minutes ‘we’ (meaning I) weren’t going to make it to the top so we decided to divert to a picnic area 2+ miles away.
 What was I thinking?
 That’s 5 miles round trip in the crippling heat on a rocky and only lightly groomed trail without even a stick of shade.
 I said to myself, it’s ok, I’ll just turn around when I want.
 But I got too far and couldn’t get back.

 What comes next I have zero memory of happening and am using Windy’s and Cali’s recounting.
 We had turned back but it was too late.
 I went down, dead weight, unconscious.
-I landed on scorching rocks and was there long enough to generate second degree burns covering my back and butt and some of my leg and arm.
+I landed on scorching rocks and was there long enough to generate second and third degree burns covering my back and butt and some of my leg and arm.
 While this was happening Windy had made it to the trailhead, fallen on some rocks and broken her hand.
 So there was Cali with two broken-down old ladies.
 She Picked Me Up.
 Picked Me Up.
 WHAT?
 She picked me up and carried me, to stick my head under a bit of shade and left me on the ground to go for help.

 At the trailhead the other hikers jumped in to assist, they revived Windy although I was still unconscious.
 Someone supplied a shade cover and someone called 911.
 A chopper team did an aerial rescue taking me, still unconscious, wrapped in ice blankets and ice packs, to Los Robles, the nearest hospital, with a triage diagnosis of Exertional Heat Stroke. (“Exertional Heat Stroke is a medical emergency defined as life-threatening hyperthermia (core body temperature ≥ 105°F]) and central nervous system dysfunction.
 Exertional Heat Stroke is one of the top three causes of sudden death in athletes.”)